How to Lose Friends on the Golf Course

 Talking too much

-Friendly conversation is part and parcel of a day on the links, but try not to talk about yourself too much.
+It's always nice to shoot the breeze with your playing partners, after all, friendly conversation is part and parcel of a day on the links.
+Just try not to talk about yourself too much - nobody wants a never-ending monologue about your life.

 It's also poor form to ask your playing partners 101 questions about their own lives.
-It can be mentally exhausting to be interrogated during what was supposed to be a relaxing round of golf.
+That’s beyond exhausting.
+Just relax, enjoy the round and let the conversation flow naturally.

-Also, as the round progresses, no one wants to hear you dissect every single golf swing and where it went wrong.
-Let the chat flow naturally and give others the space to enjoy their own round.
+As your round progresses, no one wants to hear you dissect every single golf swing and where it went wrong.
+And for the love of golf, whatever you do, don't talk during another golfer's swing.
+It’s hands down the fastest way to lose friends on the golf course.

 Playing too slowly

-To help maintain the pace of play, while others are playing their shot, you can be preparing for yours.
-Decide on the best club for the job and survey the scene ahead.
-Not only will this help keep things moving along, but you'll also feel more zoned in on your target when it's your turn to hit.
+To help maintain the pace of play, don’t just stand there like a statue while your buddies are playing their shot.
+Get ready for your own shot by choosing the right club and scoping out the scene ahead.
+Not only will this keep things moving, but it also helps you focus more on your target when it's your turn to hit.

 Losing your temper